HubbersBI/sql-data-analysis/README.md

 # SQL Data Analysis

-**Note:** All queries in this project were written without AI to demonstrate my own SQL and analytical skills.
+**Note:** All queries in this project were written by me without AI to demonstrate my own SQL and analytical skills.

 ## 📊 Project Overview
-This project includes four SQL queries across two fictional databases, designed to answer key business questions.
+This project includes four SQL queries across two fictional databases, designed to answer business questions.
 Each query focuses on a specific analytical problem, ranging from employee salary analysis to customer segmentation and product performance.

 ## 🛠 Tools Used